Geniussh/clear-starter-kit/readme.md

 7. **(Optional) Modify** [config.py](./config.py) with your local path to avalanche library.

-8. Start training via running:
+8. Start training the baseline models via running:
     ```
     python starter_code.py
     ```

-9. Write your own predictor (including test-time data augmentation and model loading functions) as described in [what to provide for the evaluation](#what-to-provide-for-the-evaluation) section.
+9. Write the helper functions for your own predictor (including test-time data augmentation and model loading functions) as described in [what to provide for the evaluation](#what-to-provide-for-the-evaluation) section.

 10. Make a submission as described in [how to make a submission](#how-to-make-a-submission) section.

 <!-- # How to access and use the CLEAR dataset
 We have made CLEAR public on [Avalanche](https://avalanche.continualai.org).
 If you have used Avalanche for your other projects, then it is very easy to get started!
 Just pull the most recent commit from their official [repo](https://github.com/ContinualAI/avalanche), and check out [this example on how to train on CLEAR](https://github.com/ContinualAI/avalanche/blob/master/examples/clear.py).
 If you haven't used Avalanche before, you could use the [starter code](starter_code.py) provided to download CLEAR dataset from Avalanche, and perform training and evaluation in PyTorch only (so you don't need to know anything about Avalanche).  -->

+**[IMPORTANT] You are not allowed to pre-train your models on any data.
+The models have to be learned from scratch.
+For example, in ```starter_code.py``` the models are trained from scratch on the ResNet-18 architecture. **

 # Evaluation Metrics
 ![metrics](imgs/metrics.png)